russelldb/bigsets-rs/NOTES.md

    - Operations stuck in pending buffer (unblock causal chain)
    - Operations where ACK was lost (sender kept retrying unnecessarily) (if we exchange vv's to find missing dots, do we even need RBILT?
 I thought RBILT was to be run over the set of digest dots!)

+### 12h29
+We're going to need the same versioned data with atomic visibility hack here too, or large updates will block the user